apigee/registry/cmd/regctl/README.md

 ## Running with Apigee API hub

-To use the `regctl` tool with a hosted instance associated with Apigee API hub, please do the following:
+To use `regctl` with a hosted instance associated with Apigee API hub, please do the following:

 1. Make sure you have gcloud command installed.
 2. Set the `PROJECT_ID` environment variable to your API hub project name.